polterguy/phosphorusfive/plugins/p5.web/README.md

     container:foo
 ```

-The first level of children, are the currently iterated criteria passedin as *[_arg]*.
+The first level of children, are the currently iterated criteria passedin as **[_arg]**.
 Then comes one or more children nodes, having a name defining
 which type of widget this is, and a value being the ID of our widget.
 Have that in mind as we look at these Active Events and how they work.

-The exception to the above structure, is *[p5.web.widget.list]* and its *[-like]* counterpart, in addition to *[p5.web.widget.exists]*.
-The two former
-returns a collection of widgets matching the condition, and the latter returns a true/false value if the widget(s) exists.
+The exception to the above structure, is **[p5.web.widget.exists]**, which simply returns a true/false value if the widget(s) exists.

 #### [p5.web.widgets.get-parent]